Science Fiction Timeline Site

 This answers the question of whether Children of Húrin was really written by J.R.R.
 Tolkien.
 The answer is yes, and in fact it is slightly truer to his original text in a few places.
 In fact, it is the published version of The Silmarillion in which Christopher Tolkien altered his father's text the most, because he decided to turn that into a complete work.
 In the later books, C.T. usually keeps his father's texts intact and adds notes when there are gaps; in The Silmarillion he was forced to fill in the gaps (although only in a few small places).

 Why, then, have I updated Chronological Tolkien to include The Children of Húrin?
 Because I have two goals with this site.
 The first is to help people read the entire saga of Middle Earth in order.
 (That goal was already accomplished with the old six-book ordering.)
 My second goal is to make it easy for you to do this reading!
 And by including The Children of Húrin it actually becomes easier to write all the margin notes, because there are now less of them.
-Most of the story of Húrin's children can now be read in the new book, which means a lot less bouncing back between The Silmarillion and Unfinished Tales.
-You may notice that most of chapter 21 of The Silmarillion and the second section of Unfinished Tales do not appear in the current seven-book Chronological Tolkien sequence, because they are duplicated in the new book and can be omitted.
+Most of the story of Húrin's children can now be read in this book, which means a lot less bouncing back between The Silmarillion and Unfinished Tales.
+You may notice that most of chapter 21 of The Silmarillion and the second section of Unfinished Tales do not appear in the current seven-book Chronological Tolkien sequence, because they are duplicated in this book and can be omitted.

 (On the other hand, there are still a few passages from these chapters that are included, because for some reason Christopher Tolkien decided to cut a few paragraphs out of the story when he assembled Children.
 Apparently this was because he felt they were too tangential to the story.
 For example, he cut out the explanation of how THúrin Turambar's helmet had originally been created by the Dwarves of Belegost.
 Of course, this passage is included in the Chronological Tolkien reading order!
 We hardcore fans of the Middle Earth saga want the whole story -- including the tangents!)